 The Benefits of Celery for Dogs

 Celery contains vitamins A, C and K, as well as folate and potassium.
-Celery is fat free, high in fiber and very low in calories, which makes it an excellent treat for overweight dogs.
+Celery is fat free, high in fiber, and very low in calories, which makes it an excellent treat for overweight dogs.
 A medium-sized stalk of celery (about 7 to 8 inches long) has fewer than 6 calories.
-Crunching on celery is good for your dog’s teeth and gums, may even help freshen your dog’s breath.
+Crunching on celery is good for your dog’s teeth and gums and may even help freshen your dog’s breath.

 Potential Health Concerns

 Celery is a diuretic—something that causes the body to expel water from the body.
 If your dog eats too much celery, it could cause him to urinate more than usual.
 If dogs eat too much celery (or too much of any vegetable) it can also cause gastrointestinal upset, including gas, abdominal bloating, nausea, vomiting and diarrhea.
 Finally, since dogs don’t digest raw vegetables well, problems could occur if the dog swallows large chunks of celery whole.

 Dogs can eat raw or cooked celery.
 Whether you choose to feed your dog raw celery or cooked celery depends on what you’re hoping to get out of feeding this vegetable to your dog.

 If you wish your dog to absorb the vitamins and minerals, you can feed cooked celery or you can crush raw celery in a blender or even juice celery in a juicer and pour the liquid over your dog’s regular food.
 If you are looking to use celery as a low-calorie, crunchy snack that might help freshen your dog’s breath, then feed him whole, raw celery.
 Raw celery can be a good snack for dogs that are dieting as it contains far fewer calories than more chews and other treats.

 Safe Ways to Feed Celery to Your Dog